gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ## Step 7: Update Azure Sphere OS

-As of March 2020, your device should be version **20.03** or better.
+As of April 2020, your device should be version **20.03** or better.

 From the **Azure Sphere Developer Command Prompt**: